 If you want a full technical review of the Fujifilm X100T, click here.

 After reading around a bit, I decided on the Canon G7X Mark II.
-This camera seems to be a favourite among vloggers because it has a flip-up screen, meaning you can watch from the front as you are filming.
+This camera seems to be the best travel video camera among vloggers because it has a flip-up screen, meaning you can watch from the front as you are filming.
 The screen is also a touch-screen which I really like, as it is easy to focus when shooting either stills or videos.
 The image quality remains stable when shooting even with video.
 It also has a time-lapse video function, which I really like as it adds a lot to videos in post-production.

 The G7X Mark II also allows you to control the settings manually, if you are more of a technical photographer.
 Like the Fujifilm Finepix X100T, it also has WiFi connectivity so you can download the photos to your device remotely.